hendriklaue/QIBA-DRO-evaluation-tool/README.md

 The reference and calculated data for demonstration could be found in the folder 'reference_data' and 'calculated_data'.

+The 'temp' folder is used during the exporting results to PDF file.

 ================================================
 Required packages or tools(all are in 32bit version)
 ================================================